Preparing quasienergy states on demand: A parametric oscillator: Conclusions

-We found that an effective way of preparing superpositions of quasienergy states is to use non-adiabatic transitions induced by the increasing driving amplitude.
-By tuning the driving frequency, one can bring quasienergies of two states of the same parity close to each other for weak field.
-Then the field can lead to their mixing even if it increases comparatively slowly.
-The problem differs from the standard Landau-Zener problem, since the initial state is prepared at a finite time rather than at $t\to -\infty$.
-As a result, for a linearly increasing driving, the non-adiabatic transition rate falls off as a power law, rather than exponentially, with the Landau-Zener parameter $\Delta^2/s$, where $\Delta$ is the level spacing and $s$ is the ramping speed.
+The degeneracy of same-parity states provides an effective way of preparing superpositions of quasienergy states.
+It is based on non-adiabatic transitions induced by the increasing driving amplitude.
+The field leads to the state mixing that depends on how fast it is increased.
+The problem differs from the standard Landau-Zener problem, since the initial state is close to degeneracy and the field is ramped up in a finite time.
+As a result, for a linearly increasing field, the probability of the non-adiabatic transition falls off as a power law, rather than exponentially, with the Landau-Zener parameter $\Delta^2/s$, where $\Delta$ is the level spacing and $s$ is the ramp-up speed.

+Dissipation due to the coupling to a thermal reservoir reduces the fidelity of the state preparation.
+However, away from the level degeneracy, the effect of the dissipation is small, if the oscillator nonlinearity parameter $V$ exceeds the decay rate $\Gamma$.
+Then one can ramp up the driving at a rate that is much smaller than the quasienergy level spacing, yet much larger than the decay rate.
+Fluctuations of the system parameters and of the driving power can also reduce the fidelity.
+Their effect is small if their bandwidth is small compared to $V$ or if they are sufficiently weak, so that their effect does not accumulate over the duration of the state preparation.

-We investigated the transient radiation of the oscillator prepared in a given quasienergy state.
-The transient spectrum provides a tool to characterize the quantum state of the system, which is complimentary to the commonly used Wigner tomography.
-This tool can be particularly useful for investigating quasienergy states of cavity modes in microwave cavities, the area of much current interest.
+Because of dissipation, the parametric oscillator prepared in a given quasienergy state will ultimately come to a stationary state.
+Our results show that the prepared state can be characterized by studying the transient radiation of the oscillator.
+This method is complimentary to the commonly used Wigner tomography.
+It can be particularly useful for investigating quasienergy states of cavity modes in microwave cavities, the area of much current interest.
+The above analysis suggests a simple way of preparing various quasienergy states in such cavities as well as in other systems, for example, Josephson junctions, that can be modeled by nonlinear quantum parametric oscillators.